Maximum Likelihood Estimation (MLE)

 • duration data \(\rightarrow\) hazard / survival models

-The logic remains the same: specify a probabilistic model, write the likelihood, optimize it, and use information-based asymptotic theory for inference.
+The logic remains the same: specify a probabilistic model, write the likelihood, optimize it (usually by Newton–Raphson), and use information-based asymptotic theory for inference.

 Summary